Introduction and Setup

 Linux is one of the most prominent examples of free and open-source software collaboration.
 The source code may be used, modified and distributed commercially or non-commercially by anyone under the terms of its respective licenses, such as the GNU General Public License.

-Apart from Linux exposure during my previous job, I've been using Linux as my desktop system since 2014 and it is very well suited for my needs.
-Compared to my Windows experience, Linux is light weight, secure, stable, fast and more importantly doesn't force you to upgrade hardware.
+Apart from Linux exposure during my previous job, I've been using Linux since 2014 and it is very well suited for my needs.
+Compared to Windows, Linux is light weight, secure, stable, fast and more importantly doesn't force you to upgrade hardware.
 Read the wikipedia article linked above for a more comprehensive coverage about Linux, where it is used and so on.

 Linux Distros